ibm-cloud-docs/vpc/block_storage_is_attach.md

 # Attaching a block storage volume by using the UI
 {: #attaching-block-storage}

 When you create a {{site.data.keyword.block_storage_is_short}} volume for a virtual server instance from the UI, the volume is attached to the instance by default.
 When you detach a volume, it exists as an unattached volume that you can later reattach.
 These available volumes are displayed in the list of [all block storage volumes](/docs/vpc?topic=vpc-viewing-block-storage#viewvols).
-You can attach the volume to another instance from the list of all block storage volumes or when you view details about a particular instance.
+You can attach the volume to another instance from the list of all block storage volumes, or when you view details about an instance.
 {:shortdesc}

 ## Volume attachment limits
 {: #vol-attach-limits}

 Although you can attach only one block storage volume to a virtual server instance at a time, you can attach several different block storage volumes to a single instance.
-Note the following limits:
+The following limits apply:

 * Instances with less than 4 virtual CPUs can attach up to 4 block storage secondary volumes, plus the boot volume.
 * Instances with 4 or more virtual CPUs can attach up to 12 block storage secondary volumes, plus the boot volume.